idan-nave/PokemonHub-frontend/README.md

 yarn add --dev @types/node path-browserify
 ```

-@types/node: Provides TypeScript definitions for Node.js built-in modules.
-This is especially useful when writing configuration files (like vite.config.ts) or using Node-specific features in a TypeScript environment.
+@types/node: Provides TypeScript definitions for Node.js built-in modules, needed for configuration files (like vite.config.ts) & using Node-specific features in a TypeScript environment.

 path-browserify: A browser-compatible fallback for Node's path module.
 This ensures compatibility and smooth bundling in browser-based apps when certain libraries depend on Node.js internals.
+Moreover- it is needed for extensive use of path aliases that are defined with the '@pathName' alias through all of the .tsx files.
+Aliases are defined in 'tsconfig.app.json'